Home » Water Quality » Contaminants » What Causes Brown Well Water & How to Get Rid of It

 How much does it cost to get rid of brown water in a well?

-If the solution to the problem at hand is installing a softener or filtration system, the cost is likely to be in the $1000-$4,000 range, depending on the quality and strength of the system.
+If you need to install a softener or filtration system, the cost is likely to be in the $1000-$4,000 range, depending on the quality of the system.

-However, if the solution requires you to replace the whole pipes in your house, expect to spend anywhere between $2,000-$15,000.
-Obviously, this will depend on the number of pipes that need to be replaced and the material their replacements are made of.
+However, if you need to replace your whole plumbing system, expect to spend between $2,000 and $15,000.
+Obviously, this will depend on the number of pipes that need to be replaced and the material of their replacements.

 The worst-case scenario, though, is having to construct a new well.
 In this case, your expenses may run as high as $20,000.
 Of course, the depth and width of the well you want to construct will also affect that number.